 The City of Sunny Isles Beach occupies 1.78 square miles in the northeastern corner of Miami-Dade County, the most populated county in the State of Florida.
-With an estimated population of 23,000 people, the City ranks 15th in population amongst the 34 municipalities in the County (as of 2018 Census).
+With an estimated population of 23,869 people, the City ranks 15th in population amongst the 34 municipalities in the County (2020 University of Florida population estimate).
 The City is located on a barrier island bounded by the Atlantic Ocean on the east and the Atlantic Intracoastal Waterways on the west.
 The City has been developed primarily for residential purposes.